Tractors in India: Characteristics, prevalence and market share

-Current manufacturers of tractors in India
+Current manufacturers

 ACE Tractors

 Action Construction Equipment Limited (ACE) began manufacturing of Tractors in 2009 by launching two models in 35 / 45 HP categories.
 At present it is manufacturing 3 models by introducing 55 HP models in 2011.
 And also manufactured crains, harvester etc. In Oct.2013 ACE Tractors reached a milestone of selling 2000 tractors in India and Nepal.
 ACE has its manufacturing plants in Faridabad (Haryana), Kashipur/Bajpur (Uttrakhand).